A Forex chart and visualization of price movements

 How to read Forex charts?

 Because there is a time dimension in a chart, traders can view the prices that were quoted in the past.
 And since we’re reading Forex charts, this price will be an exchange rate of the currency pair.
-And depending on which time frame a trader chooses, the price movements will be shown in ticks, minutes, hours, days, or even years - and it is pretty easy to go from one to another by zooming in or out.
+And depending on which time frames a trader picks, the price movements will be shown in ticks, minutes, hours, days, or even years – and it is pretty easy to go from one to another by zooming in or out.

 Different types of Forex charts

 Almost all Forex brokers offer free charts to their clients that are included in their trading package.
 And when traders download MetaTrader 4, MetaTrader 5, or cTrader (trading programs), the charts will automatically be available for them.
 Apart from brokers and their trading software, there are also third-party charting programs like TradingView that provide currency price charts for free.
+It's worth noting that TradingView is not a broker.
+Many traders use charting methods of the service provider and place orders using MetaTrader or other trading platforms.

 - Line charts